mendixlabs/TreeViewAndGridView/README.md

 If the owner of the reference is not the object being deleted, just remove the referred object from the reference first and then delete that object (that can be done in the same microflow).

-If the owner of the reference is the object being deleted, the parent needs to be refreshed manually, again this can be done by using the case burst attribute of the parent.
+If the owner of the reference is the object being deleted, the parent needs to be refreshed manually, again this can be done by using the cache bust attribute of the parent.

 #### Case: an object is added to a constrained relation